lynnfaraday/aresmush.com/_root/tutorials/config/who.md

 ---
+title: Configuring the Who/Where System
+layout: page
 tags:
 - config
-title: Configuring the Who/Where System.
 ---

-# Configuring the Who/Where System

 To configure the Who/Where plugin: